 As a victim of verbal abuse for many years, I am no stranger to feeling like running away.
 This stress response will typically appear after I've hit the point of burnout and feeling that the only way to escape unfavorable circumstances is to leave physically.
 As a teenager, multiple times, I left my home and sought refuge with a friend, only to return again and face the consequences of my actions.
 Unfortunately, this pattern followed me into my adult life.

-Verbal abuse can bring numerous harmful outcomes during and for years afterward.
-Unfortunately, self-isolation is just one of these side effects.
-In comparison, many victims will keep themselves away from others while in an abusive situation, while others, like myself, continue this behavior, even after breaking free.
+Verbal abuse can create numerous harmful outcomes during the abuse and for years afterward.
+Unfortunately, self-isolation is just one verbal abuse side effect.
+Many victims will keep themselves away from others while in an abusive situation, and some, like me, continue this behavior even after breaking free.

 Facing a verbally abusive situation is emotionally and physically draining.
 In addition, many victims of abuse find that alcohol plays a factor in how their circumstances play out daily.
 As someone who lived in a relationship of verbal abuse, alcohol, and substance abuse, I found the combination of these outside elements intensified an already negative situation.